The $\!{}\bmod k$ chromatic index of random graphs: Main theorem

 By Case 1.1, with high probability~$H$ can be colored with colors $1,\dots,k$ so that all edges incident to vertices with degree \(1 \pmod* k\) in \(H\) are colored with the same color, say \(1\) (see the last paragraph of Case~1.1).
 We now color the edges incident to \(u\).
 Suppose $\deg(u)\equiv d\pmod k$ where $d\in\{1,2,\dots,k\}$.
 If \(d\neq 1\), then we assign each of the colors $2,\dots,d$ once to an edge joining $u$ to vertices in $H_1$ (this is possible since there are at least $k-1$ such edges), leaving a number congruent to~\(1\pmod*k\) of uncolored edges incident to \(u\).
 We assign to these uncolored edges a new color.
 We thus obtain a $\chi_k'$-coloring of~$G$ with $k+1$ colors.

-Suppose now that \(G\) admits a $\chi_k'$-coloring with with $k$ colors.
+Suppose now that \(G\) admits a $\chi_k'$-coloring with~$k$ colors.
 This implies that all edges incident to any given vertex in $G_1$ must get the same color.
 By Lemma~\ref{lem:G_i_conn}, the graph~\(G_1\) is connected with high probability, and hence a.a.s.~all the edges of~\(G\) incident to vertices of~\(G_1\) must be colored with the same color, say~\(1\).
-Moreover, by Lemma~\ref{lem:deg_into_cls}, the set~$V(G_1)$ is a.a.s.\ a dominating set.
+Moreover, by Lemma~\ref{lem:deg_into_cls}, the set~$V(G_1)$ is a.a.s.\ a dominating set, that is, every vertex of~$G$ not in~$V(G_1)$ is adjacent to some vertex in~$V(G_1)$.
 This implies that a.a.s.\ the edges of color~\(1\) induce a spanning subgraph of~\(G\).
 Let~$J$ be this spanning subgraph.
 Since~$J$ is a mod~$k$ graph and~$k$ is even, every vertex of~$J$ has odd degree.
 This is a contradiction as~$J$ has~$n$ vertices and~$n$ is odd.
 This argument shows that $\chi_k'(G)\geq k+1$ with high probability.

 \textbf{Case 2. $k$ odd.} We proceed as in Case~1.1, except that, to produce $G'=G-E(F)$ so that~$n_i(G')$ is even for every~$i\geq2$, we have to argue a little more.

 Recall~$I=\{i\:n_i(G)\text{ is odd}\}$.
 If~$I\neq\emptyset$, then we can use the stars~$S_i$ ($i\in I$) as in Case~1.1 to define~$F=\bigcup_{i\in I}S_i$, except that, if doing so we obtain~$G'=G-E(F)$ with~$n_2(G')$ odd, then we replace the star~$S_i$ with $i-1$ rays by a star~$S_i'$ with $k+i-1$ rays for an arbitrary~$i\in I$.
 Since $i-1$ and $k+i-1$ have opposite parities, we can thus force~$n_2(G')$ to be even.
 If~$I=\emptyset$ and~$n_2(G)$ is odd, we can take two stars~$S_3$ and~$S_3'$ with centers in~$V_3(G)$ and with $2$~rays and $k+2$~rays, respectively, and define $F=S_3\cup S_3'$.
 Then~$G'=G-E(F)$ is such that~$n_i(G')$ is even for every~$i\geq2$.
 If~$I=\emptyset$ and~$n_2(G)$ is even, we simply let~$G'=G$.